Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ![figure 3](/blog/images/BitcoinVolatility-2-figure-3.png)

 At first glance, the situation looks concerning: we observe clear volatility clustering, with high volatility in the initial months, and numerous extreme values, suggesting the residuals may deviate from normality.

-Let’s confirm this with rigorous statistical testing.
+Let’s confirm this with **rigorous statistical testing**.

 ![figure 4](/blog/images/here_we_go_again.png)